Skip to Content

 CAIDA's Geolocation Tools Comparison

-This page describes CAIDA's plans to conduct a comparison survey of geolocation tools for determining the location of an Internet Protocol (IP) address (and other identifiers) and to evaluate the accuracy and reliability of such tools.
+This page describes CAIDA's plan in 2010 to conduct a comparison survey of geolocation tools for determining the location of an Internet Protocol (IP) address (and other identifiers) and to evaluate the accuracy and reliability of such tools.
 Through this process, we intend to increase situational awareness of Internet topology structure, behavior, and vulnerabilities.
-This project receives support from (N66001-08-C-2029) Cybersecurity: Leveraging the Science and Technology of Internet Mapping for Homeland Security
+This project received support from (N66001-08-C-2029) Cybersecurity: Leveraging the Science and Technology of Internet Mapping for Homeland Security

 Timeline